 - We were seated, on all four flight segments, in standard seats.
 Andy, at almost 6 feet tall, had no problems fitting his legs and the seats were comfy enough.
 Given that there are two higher seat categories (at a price) I think the seat options are good.

-- There is a plug for electrical devises under your seat.
-I LOVE this about the airline and I am sure everyone who carries an electrical devise to entertain themselves, or their children, is equally grateful.
-We used ours on all four segments and were happy to be able to play/watch videos/ use our devises to our hearts content without a worry.
+- There is a plug for electrical devices under your seat.
+I LOVE this about the airline and I am sure everyone who carries an electrical device to entertain themselves, or their children, is equally grateful.
+We used ours on all four segments and were happy to be able to play/watch videos/ use our devices to our heart’s content without a worry.

 - The airline will rent you an iPad that comes pre-loaded with movies and games for a fee.
-We were not interested in what seemed like outdated movies to us, but its nice to have the option.
+We were not interested in what seemed like outdated movies to us, but it is nice to have the option.

 - The planes are all clean, modern, newer looking planes.